 - Outdoor games for most year groups take place in the playground and include football; tag rugby; netball; hockey, kwik cricket and short tennis

 - Indoor games: Gymnastics, dance, golf and parachute games take place in the hall.
 In gymnastics we seek to enable children to become proficient in floor-work and apparatus work, through a gradual process involving ever demanding tasks building on what has been learnt before.

-- Swimming: Year 4 (2 terms) and Year 3 (1 term) children walk to Avondale Leisure Centre for a 30 minute lesson once a week
+- Swimming: Year 5 (1 term), Year 4 (1 term) and Year 3 (1 term) children walk to Avondale Leisure Centre for a 30 minute lesson once a week

 - Dance: We value dance as it offers children an opportunity for self-expression.
 In spring 2013 all teachers and children participated in a six week dance project which aimed to develop staff confidence through high quality CPD and up skill staff through direct teaching from the LA PE lead.
 Our children from R – Y6 enjoyed participating in group choreography and demonstrating their dance to teachers from other schools in the borough as part of a wider CPD project.